 In a free presentation on Monday, April 8, educator in residence at the Academy of American Poets Dr. Madeleine Fuchs Holzer introduced educators and parents to poetry and resources from Teach this Poem, while challenging them to think of ways in which they might use this powerful resource.

-The presentation was the first professional development offering of our newly created Center for Advanced Professional Studies in Education (CAPSE).
+The presentation was the first professional development offering of our newly created Center for Advanced Professional Studies (CAPS).

-CAPSE is designed to serve educators throughout their careers by offering professional development that addresses critical content areas in teaching and learning.
+CAPS is designed to serve educators throughout their careers by offering professional development that addresses critical content areas in teaching and learning.
 The center offers certificates, seminars, institutes and workshops to individual educators, districts, and community partners.
 Formats may include face-to-face, online, residencies and weekends offered both on our campus or at school or community sites.
 Participants can take courses for graduate credit or Continuing Education Credits (CEUs).
-See our summer 2019 offerings below.

 “These programs are focused on innovative and culturally responsive approaches to teaching and learning to ensure that all learners reach their full potential, especially English language learners and children with special needs."